What is FAASF?

 Example of FAASF

-A married recipient of Social Security is entitled to two benefits: their own retirement benefits based on his work history, and spousal benefits based on their spouse’s work history.
-In most cases, people file for both the benefits at the same time.
+A married recipient of Social Security is entitled to two benefits – their own retirement benefits based on their work history, and spousal benefits based on their spouse’s work history.
+In most cases, people file for both benefits at the same time.
 The amount that they receive as a monthly benefit is the greater of their retirement or the spousal benefit.

 For example, if A’s retirement benefit is $900 per month, but his spousal benefit is $1,000, he’d get a check for $1,000, $900 of which is based on his own work history and $100 of which is his excess spousal benefit.

-Under previous laws, once one reaches full retirement age, they could file a restricted application and receive only spousal benefits.
-The retirement benefits could grow over time, thus earning delayed retirement credits, which can be claimed later at a higher amount.
+Under previous laws, once one reaches full retirement age, they can file a restricted application and receive only spousal benefits.
+Their personal retirement benefits could grow over time, thus earning delayed retirement credits, which can be claimed later at a higher amount.
 For instance, in the same example above, A could “file as a spouse first,” and get his full $1,000 spousal benefit after reaching full retirement age.
-His $900 retirement benefit would thus earn delayed retirement credits, and if he waits until he is 70 years old, it would’ve grown to $1,188.
+His $900 retirement benefit would thus earn delayed retirement credits and, if he waits until he is 70 years old, it would’ve grown to $1,188.
 Therefore, the FAASF strategy would get him an extra $188 per month from age 70 for the rest of his life.